David is an experience designer and filmmaker whose specialty is in merging disciplines to create novel and thoughtful experiences.

 His background in commercial filmmaking has prompted an interest in crafting artifacts which make people experience a gamut of emotions.
 This can mean anything from designing a video game with novel mechanics and interactions, to designing location-based attractions that immerse and inspire.

-An avid dreamer and storyteller, he is most drawn to tales of imaginary and observed human and societal disconnection.
+Keenly excited by storytelling, he is most drawn to tales of imaginary and observed human and societal disconnection.
 His short film anthology ‘5Films in an Anthology of a Film a Month’ – a quiet, tender, and often absurd reflection of human life based on the 5 senses – won ‘Best Cinematography’ at the 22nd Singapore International Film Festival, and ‘Best Editing’ at the inaugural Singapore Short Film Awards 2010.

-Lately, he’s been extremely curious about the narrative possibilities of authored, structured systems that we call video games.
-In 2012, he joined the creative collective Studio Now & Then and helped design the ambient storytelling experience ‘Songbird’ for the Singapore Arts Festival 2012.
+He went on to join the creative collective Studio Now & Then and helped design the ambient storytelling experience ‘Songbird’ for the Singapore Arts Festival 2012.
 The show stretched mediums, combining short films, music, installation art, and a dynamic iOS app to tell the story of a missing singer.
 The show was overwhelmingly received, and was featured twice in the local press.

-David now works as a freelance filmmaker.
-Some of his commercial projects include a featurette for Australia’s hit crime series ‘Underbelly’ and a documentary for the BBC World Service.
 He is represented professionally for directing music videos in Australia by KICK KICK PUNCH, to which he often complains to his producer about having to awkwardly write about himself in the third person.

-If you’ve anything to say, he’d love to hear from you!
+Questions?
+He’d love to hear from you!
 Send him emails at davidshiyang [at] gmail.com